bitcoin/bitcoin/CONTRIBUTING.md

 The title of the pull request should be prefixed by the component or area that the pull request affects.
 Valid areas as:

-  - `consensus` for changes to consensus critical code
   - `doc` for changes to the documentation
-  - `qt` or `gui` for changes to bitcoin-qt
   - `log` for changes to log messages
+  - `refactor` for structural changes that do not change behavior
+  - `gui` or `qt` for changes to bitcoin-qt
+  - `cli` for changes to command-line parameters
-  - `mining` for changes to the mining code
+  - `init` for changes to daemon startup
   - `net` or `p2p` for changes to the peer-to-peer network code
-  - `refactor` for structural changes that do not change behavior
   - `rpc`, `rest` or `zmq` for changes to the RPC, REST or ZMQ APIs
+  - `wallet` for changes to the wallet code
-  - `script` for changes to the scripts and tools
+  - `mining` for changes to the mining code
+  - `consensus` for changes to consensus critical code
+  - `util` for changes to utility code
   - `test` for changes to the bitcoin unit tests or QA tests
-  - `util` or `lib` for changes to the utils or libraries
-  - `wallet` for changes to the wallet code
-  - `build` for changes to the GNU Autotools, reproducible builds or CI code
+  - `build` or `depends` for changes to the GNU Autotools, reproducible builds or CI code
+  - `scripts` or `contrib` for changes to the helper scripts and tools

 Examples: